 Following are examples of programs and initiatives from OJP and the OJP program offices related to this topic:

 - National Parole Resource Center

 - Public Safety Officers’ Benefits (PSOB) Program

-Visit the following sites to learn about training and technical assistance services from and supported by OJP bureaus/offices and other federal agencies:
+Visit the following sites to learn about training and technical assistance services from and supported by OJP program offices: